 Do your research

 - Have you checked the qualifications of the medical team treating you?

 - Have you been able to ask them questions about your treatment?

-- Are you satisfied with the facilities and standards at the clinic or hospital where you will be treated?
+- Are you satisfied with the facilities and standards at the clinic or hospital where you'll be treated?

-If you still decide to proceed with self-funded treatment abroad you may want to think about why it is not available here.
-For reassurance, consider:
+If you decide to proceed with self-funded treatment abroad, you may want to think about why it's not available here.

 - whether the treatment is licensed by the Medicines and Healthcare products Regulatory Agency (MHRA)

 - whether the treatment is approved by the National Institute for Health and Care Excellence (NICE)

 - whether the treatment is being offered as part of medical research listed within the international clinical trials database information from sources other than from the organisation offering you the treatment abroad.
 This could help you to verify what you're being told by whoever is offering the treatment.
 It may also provide you with questions you would want to ask the chosen treatment provider

 - Make sure you understand the possible complications and side effects that could arise from your treatment.